metanull/virtual-museum-inventory/README.md

 flowchart TD
     Partner("fa:fa-institution Partner") -- Participates into --> VirtualMuseum("fa:fa-book VirtualMuseum")
     Partner -- Provides --> Item("fa:fa-address-card Item")
-    Item -- Has --> Image("fa:fa-image Image")
+    Item -- Has --> ItemImage("fa:fa-image ItemImage")
     Partner -.
 Is customized in the context of .-> ContextualizedPartner@{ label: "fa:fa-file-text Partner's Contextualized Information" }
     Item -.
 Is customized in the context of .-> ContextualizedItem@{ label: "fa:fa-file-text Item's Contextualized Information" }
-    Image -.
+    ItemImage -.
 Is customized in the context of .-> ContextualizedImage@{ label: "fa:fa-file-text Image's Contextualized Information" }
     VirtualMuseum -.
 Is the context for .-> ContextualizedPartner & ContextualizedItem & ContextualizedImage
     Inventory["Inventory"]